-Background to the establishment and description of audit activities undertaken
+Background to the establishment and description of audit activities undertaken for Transplantation (Amendment) Regulations 2014.
+Transplant activity takes place at two hospital sites within the Trust.

-University Hospitals of Leicester NHS Trust is a single organ centre (kidney) and has been licensed by the HTA since August 2012 under the Quality and Safety of Organs Intended for Transplantation Regulations 2012, as amended by the Quality and Safety of Organs Intended for Transplantation (Amendment) Regulations 2014.
+Belfast Health and Social Care Trust is a single organ centre (kidneys) and has been licensed by the HTA since August 2012 under the Quality and Safety of Organs Intended for Transplantation Regulations 2012, as amended by the Quality and Safety of Organs Intended